 Hello, and welcome to Stanford’s Earth Systems Program!

-We are an interdisciplinary bachelor’s and co-terminal master’s program within the School of Earth, Energy, & Environmental Sciences.
-As the largest undergraduate major within Stanford Earth, we engage students who possess a wide range of interests, from understanding the way the Earth works, to promoting sustainability and conservation, developing engineering solutions to today’s global challenges, and communicating environmental science and policy.
-In fact, the Earth Systems Program has never been more relevant to the issues we face as a society in a fast-changing world, and as a university striving to support sustainable practices locally and globally.
+The Earth System’s Program offers an interdisciplinary bachelor’s and co-terminal master’s degrees within the Stanford Doerr School of Sustainability (SDSS).
+We are the largest undergraduate major within the School of Sustainability and train students in interdisciplinary systems thinking as a foundation for analyzing, understanding, communicating and solving complex sustainability challenges.
+Students pursue this challenge in a diversity of ways, from fundamental science to better understand how the Earth system works, promoting sustainability and conservation through science, policy and economics, developing engineering solutions to today’s global challenges, and communicating environmental science and policy solutions.
+Given the accelerating pace of climate change and interconnectedness of social and environmental problems, the Earth Systems Program has never been more relevant to the issues we face as a society, and as a university striving to support sustainable practices locally and globally.

 Through rigorous interdisciplinary coursework and a variety of internship opportunities, students reflect on and shape their future.
-Our engaged faculty from across the university teach courses in the seven Earth Systems tracks and serve as student academic advisors.
+Faculty from all schools across the university teach courses in the seven Earth Systems tracks and two minor subplans (Sustainability, Environmental Justice) and serve as student academic advisors.

 Our track system offers students both breadth and depth through its many choices of specialization.
 A strong network of student advisors and TAs also ensure that the program remains student-directed and student-focused.
-Our diverse students go on to enjoy careers in research, engineering, government, teaching, consulting, and non-profit organizations.
+After more than 30 years as the home for undergraduate sustainability education at Stanford, our diverse students go on to enjoy successful careers in research, engineering, government, teaching, consulting, and non-profit organizations, where they continue to help build a sustainable future.

 - Prog.
 Dir.
 Finance & Operatons, Earth Systems Program